rajkmm/irctc-cypress-automation/readme.md

 ## To run this on Window system you need Node.js And Python in your system.
 > [!NOTE]
 > ```
-Due to low dependency in Python Environment, have to enter the catch manually while login and booking and other stuff works fine.
+> Due to low dependency in Python Environment, have to enter the catch manually while login and booking and other stuff works fine.
 > ```
 ```

-You have to install Python and Node.js from their official website or from Microsoft store.(Latest version)
+-You have to install Python and Node.js from their official website or from Microsoft store.(Latest version)
-Now download the repository from the GitHub and unzip it based on your location.
+-Now download the repository from the GitHub and unzip it based on your location.

 ### Edit the passenger and other details from the passenger_data.json below is the file location and save it.